 Have You or a Loved One Been Injured in a Motorcycle Accident?

 Negligent driving poses a unique risk to motorcycle operators as they are more exposed to the surroundings than a driver of a traditional vehicle.
-As such, when drivers are not paying attention to the road, or are fidgeting with phones or other touch-screen devices, they risk the lives of motorcyclists around them.
+Without the exterior of car to offer any protection, motorcycle collisions can cause debilitating injuries at much lower speeds.
+As such, when the operators of traditional vehicles are not paying attention to the road, fidgeting with phones or other touch-screen devices, or forgetting to check their blind spots, they risk the lives of motorcyclists around them.
+If you have fallen victim to the reckless driving conduct of another while riding your motorcycle, the Wisconsin attorneys at GCL can help.

-The experienced team of motorcycle accident lawyers at Gingras Cates, & Luebke understands the unique legal hurdles facing motorcycle drivers after an accident.
+The experienced team of motorcycle accident lawyers at Gingras, Cates & Luebke understands the unique legal hurdles facing motorcycle drivers after an accident.
 Our staff is well versed in what it takes to make sure that an injured motorcycle driver receives just compensation for injuries in an accident.
+We will work to make sure that you can focus on getting back on your motorcycle while we focus on resolving your claim against the other driver and their insurance company.

 Motorcycle Accident FAQ